p00temkin/arctang/README.md

   - The url field points to the NFT digital asset file.
 The ASA metadata is stored on-chain and represented by the note field of the latest valid assetconfig transaction.
 Since the note field is limited to 1KB the metadata JSON is also restricted to this size.
 This design means fetching the metadata is complex and requires access to an archive node, but also allows metadata to be updated with a single transaction and simple access to the mediafile url.
   - Suitable for mutable NFTs where the mediafile is locked, easily accessed, but the compact metadata associated with it changes over time.
-[1]

 - **ARC19**
   - <https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0019.md>
   - NFT metadata focused standard.
   - Enforces off-chain IPFS metadata by using the url field as a template populated by the reserve address field which holds the CID.
 Easy to update since the reserve address value can be replaced with a single transaction, which in turn changes the metadata.
   - Suitable for mutable NFTs intended to transition into immutable NFTs, with complete metadata (+mediafile) changes.
-[1]

-[1] To the best of my knowledge, still an Algorand novice.

 In common for all of these standards is that the four addresses of an ASA (manager, reservice, freeze and clawback) can be updated by the manager address unless it is set to "".